When I was young (particularly in my secondary school and JC years), I hated the camera.

 Being filmed by MediaCorp in day-to-day activities.
-Here, I’m conducting a private coaching session with Roxanne, a long-time PE reader.
+Here, I’m conducting a private coaching session.
 (This filming is for MediaCorp’s upcoming documentary on inspiring women; will share more when it’s airing!)

 Today, I’ve reached the point where I’m entirely comfortable being before the camera, be it for photo taking or video recording.
 I take photos of myself and my life on a regular, daily basis: from my daily life, to my travels, to being with my loved ones.

 Not only do I love taking photos, I also openly share photos (and even videos) of myself for everyone to see.
-I’ve publicly shared private photos of my travels, my proposal, my engagement shoots, and even shots of myself without makeup and with glasses on my blog (read by hundred thousands of people each month) and my Facebook (with over 11,300 followers to date).
+I’ve publicly shared private photos of my travels, my proposal, my engagement shoots, and even shots of myself without makeup and with glasses on my blog (read by hundred thousands of people each month).

 To me, photo taking is an important way to capture life’s precious memories and to share them with my loved ones (including you!).
 If you ask me, I wish I had overcome my camera resistance issues much earlier, because then I wouldn’t have to struggle so much with the camera in my teens and I would also have had more photos to remember my teenage years by.